diffusiondata/gateway-examples/sports-activity-feed-adapter/README.md

   - Install Diffusion via the standard Diffusion installer.
   - Use the Diffusion Docker image to run a container.
   - Use Diffusion Cloud, the DiffusionData SaaS offering.
-  - Connect to a Diffusion server running remotely.
+  - Connect to a Diffusion server that is running remotely.

-The sports activity feed example code is available on GitHub and is part of the overall Gateway examples project:
+The Sports activity feed example code is available on GitHub and is part of the overall Gateway examples project:
 * [diffusiondata/gateway-examples](https://github.com/diffusiondata/gateway-examples)

 Follow the README file within the sports-activity-feed-adapter module to start building the project and running the example.